Douliu Night Market (斗六夜市) - Spectral Codex

 Hot pot restaurant at the edge of the night market.

-Douliu Night Market is a bit of a trek from the train station.
+Douliu Night Market is a bit of a trek from the railway station.
 I walked there the night I went but you might want to spring for an 80 NT taxi ride there.
 Probably all the Chinese you’ll need to make yourself understood is encapsulated in “yèshì 夜市”, the word for night market, but here’s a map of the location.
 Douliu Night Market runs on Tuesdays and Saturdays according to Wikipedia in Chinese.
 A word of warning: the washrooms are an inconvenient 5 minute hike away from the main night market area for some unknown reason.

 Mochi lady at the back of the night market.
 Not bad!